Varshap2205/VogueVista/README.md

 - **Shopping Cart Functionality**: Easily add and remove items from the cart.
 - **Product Display**: Attractive product listings with clear images and descriptions.
 - **Dynamic Cart Summary**: Total cart amount updates automatically as items are added or removed.
+- **Payment Integration**: Integrated Razorpay for a seamless and secure payment experience.

 ## Technologies Used